Neutopia II: Reception

 Neutopia II received mostly positive reception from critics since its release on the TurboGrafx-16, most of which reviewed it as an import title.
 Public reception was also positive; readers of PC Engine Fan voted to give the game a 22.24 out of 30 score, ranking at the number 150 spot in a poll, indicating a popular following.
 Video Games' Martin Gaksch commended its visuals for the varied monster designs, new gameplay additions and stylish music.
-Famitsu's four reviewers commended the plot for being straightfoward and easy to understand, as well as the Zelda-style gameplay but criticized its lack of originality.
+Famitsu's four reviewers commended the plot for being straightforward and easy to understand, as well as the Zelda-style gameplay but criticized its lack of originality.
 Consoles Plus' Kaneda Kun and Matt gave positive remarks to the presentation, graphics, character animations, pleasant music and playability but criticized its simplistic puzzles.
 Likewise, Génération 4's Philippe Querleux gave positive commentary in regards to the audiovisual presentation and gameplay.
 Similarly, Joypad's Alain Huyghues-Lacour praised its graphics, sprite animations, controls and sound.
 Joystick's Jean-François Morisse concurred with Lacour on most points but gave the title a low rating.

 Aktueller Software Markt's Michael Anton praised Neutopia II for its "great" visuals and soundtrack, "cute" enemy designs and controls but noted that the gameplay was nothing new.
 TurboPlay stated that the game's graphics, presentation, items and puzzle were "virtually indistinguishable" from the original Neutopia aside from the enemies, plot and world layout.
 They commended the sound design and gameplay but criticized its labyrinths for their limited variety of puzzles and not deviating in terms of strategy, stating that "your imagination won't be stretched nearly as much as it is in Zelda III".
-Electronic Gaming Monthly's four reviewers commented that the sequel still felt like Zelda gameplay-wise but gave positive remarks to the effective and fast-paced action, as well as the increased length compared to the original game and audiovisual presentation.
-However, they criticized its poor character animations and lack of originality.
+Electronic Gaming Monthly's four reviewers commented that the sequel still felt like Zelda gameplay-wise but gave positive remarks to the effective and fast-paced action, as well as the increased length compared to the original game and audiovisual presentation, although they criticized its poor character animations and lack of originality.
 GameFan's Dave Halverson and Brody noted that its quest was longer than the first entry but felt that the game was not graphically on par.
 Play Time's Ray found both graphics and sound fitting for the in-game action, as well as the plot to be dense and atmospheric.
-In regards to gameplay, he ultimatelty stated that "copying is copying, but if the result is a great game, I think that's okay."
+He gave a positive remarks to the gameplay, despite noting that it borrowed from Zelda franchise.